PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 ### 2015
 - [The Impact of Parental Detention on the Psychological Wellbeing of Palestinian Children](http://dx.doi.org/10.1371/journal.pone.0133347) _2015_ published in _PLoS ONE_
 - [Prevalence and mental health function of resilience in condition of military siege and violence in a Palestinian community sample](https://www.embase.com/search/results?subaction=viewrecord&id=L606854763&from=export) _2015_ published in _Afr J Psychiatry_
-- [Fundamentalism in the Mental Health System - Children Agency and Activism in the Shadow of PTSD Industry A Palestinian Case Study](no-link) _2015_ published in _No Journal_
 - ['When the doors of Hell close': Dimensions of well-being and positive adjustment in a group of Palestinian children living amidst military and political violence](no-link) _2015_ published in _Child.-Glob.
 J. Child Res._
 - [An overview of the mental health system in Gaza: an assessment using the World Health Organization's Assessment Instrument for Mental Health Systems (WHO-AIMS)](no-link) _2015_ published in _Int.
 J. Ment.
 Health Syst._
 - [Dream Dome: Do Dreams Shield the Psyche in Times of Continuous Stress?](no-link) _2015_ published in _Dreaming_